 1 teaspoon dried Italian spice blend

-Note: I make my own cashew milk by adding 1 cup cashews to 3 cups filtered water and blend in a Vitamix until completely smooth.
+Note: I have ONLY made this with my homemade cashew milk by adding 1 cup cashews to 3 cups filtered water and blend in a Vitamix until completely smooth.
+It takes just 3 minutes to make.
 That's it, no need to drain.
-If you are allergic to nuts, you can try canned "lite" coconut milk.
-But please note that I've only tested this with cashew milk which thickens up really well when heated, as you will notice, no thickeners are added to this sauce.
+Storebought will NOT THICKEN up like homemade, so don't use it.
+If you are allergic to nuts, you can try canned "lite" coconut milk with 1 tbsp brown rice flour whisked in.
+But please note that I've only tested this with cashew milk which thickens up REALLY well when heated, as you will notice, no thickeners are added to this sauce.
 I cannot vouch for other milks.
 I would not recommend almond or light milks, it won't thicken and won't be creamy enough to work with the wine ratio in my opinion.
 Also, note you are adding salt and water in different amounts at separate times which is why you see them repeated a couple of times.